ericcastro/Symbolicator/README.md

 Symbolicator
 ============

-Symbolicator for iOS 6 - unhides "&lt;redacted>" addresses in calls made to +[NSThread callStackSymbols] or -[NSException callStackSymbols], by making use of Symbolicator.framework
+Symbolicator for iOS 6 - it's a mobile substrate lib that unhides "&lt;redacted>" addresses in calls made to +[NSThread callStackSymbols] or -[NSException callStackSymbols], by making use of Symbolicator.framework

 Before:
 ============